 ENGAGEMENT WITH THE AUTHORITY

-Ofgem was invited to join the DCP 181 Working Group.
+An Ofgem representative participated in the DCP 181 Working Group.

 ENVIRONMENTAL IMPACT

 In accordance with DCUSA Clause 11.14.6, the Working Group assessed whether there would be a material impact on greenhouse gas emissions if DCP 181 were implemented.
 The Working Group did not identify any material impact on greenhouse gas emissions from the implementation of this Change Proposal.